kubetrail/jwt/README.md

 ensuring that the plaintext private key is never written to the disk.

+## disclaimer
+> The use of this tool does not guarantee security or usability for
+> any particular use.
+Please review the code and use at your own risk.

 ## installation
+This step assumes you have [Go compiler toolchain](https://go.dev/dl/) installed on your system.

 Download the code and cd to the folder, then run
 ```bash
 go install